Many people find comfort in the standard five-day, 9-to-5 workweek: knowing what time they need to arrive at work and what time to call it a day.

 1. If your contract is ending

 Compared to their permanent counterparts, contractors are available on short notice.
-This is why many job candidates who are typically approaching the end of their contracts can take on something new right away.
+This is why many job candidates typically approaching the end of their contracts can take on something new immediately.

-According to Liam Gates, Manager at Page Personnel Australia, this is one of the clear advantages of contracting.
-“You can jump from project to project while developing a diverse skills set, and gain exposure and experience working across multiple sectors.
-Contract workers can typically pick up a role far faster than their permanent counterparts, offering their employer a quick start and immediate relief, without having to sit out a lengthy notice period.”
+One significant advantage of contracting is that you can jump from project to project while developing a diverse skill set and gaining exposure and experience working across multiple sectors.
+Contract workers can typically pick up a role far faster than their permanent counterparts, offering their employer a quick start and immediate relief without having to sit out a lengthy notice period.

-He says more and more candidates now prefer “temporary assignments” over permanent appointments.
-Houlston adds that her client base frequently hires contractors who have proven their abilities with other clients: “Loyalty and a good referral really do go a long way.”
+Houlston adds that her client base frequently hires contractors who have proven their abilities with other clients: “Loyalty and a good referral do go a long way.”

 2. If you have just relocated